Is the attorney-client privilege dead? (No, but it may not be as robust as you thought)

 According to Ms. Michmerhuizen, “the attorney-client privilege only protects the essence of the communications actually had by the client and lawyer and only extends to information given for the purpose of obtaining legal representation.”
 This contrasts, she says, with the “the ethical duty of client-lawyer confidentiality [which] is quite extensive in terms of what information is protected.”
 She contends that “if a court determines that particular information is not covered by the attorney-client privilege, it still may be covered by the lawyer’s ethical duty of confidentiality.”

-Conceptually, it’s fair to say the attorney-client privilege is necessarily narrow as it is, as one expert reminded me, meant to be the exception to the general rule that all relevant information is admissible in judicial proceedings.
-Whether or not clients (and, for that matter, lawyers) really understand that their confidential discussions might be parsed in a hard-to-foresee way and disclosed is problematic.
+Conceptually, it’s fair to say the attorney-client privilege is necessarily narrow as it is, as one expert reminded me, because it’s meant to be the exception to the general rule that all relevant information is admissible in judicial proceedings.
+Whether or not clients (and, for that matter, lawyers) really understand that their confidential discussions might be parsed in a hard-to-foresee way and disclosed is, nevertheless, problematic.